 This course covers requirements and installation of service entrance equipment.
 Topics include service materials, installation procedures, meters, service and conduit sizes, panel types, bonding, grounding and overcurrent protection.

-Prerequisite: ELEC1104 industry.
+ELEC 1122 Introduction to Electrical Materials

+This course provides the student with an introduction to the electrical material used in industry.
 The student develops basic skills and understanding of the material and how it applies to electrical applications in the field.

-ELEC 1122 Introduction to Electrical Materials 1 0.00/1.00/0.00 This course provides the student with an introduction to the electrical material used in

-FLEC 1124 Introduction to Electrical Blueprint Reading 2 1.00/1.00/0.00
+ELEC 1124 Introduction to Electrical Blueprint Reading 2 1.00/1.00/0.
 This course provides the student with a working knowledge of residential blueprints and specifications.
 The student gains an understanding of blueprints, then interprets and applies this knowledge to the electrical industry.